PsCustomObject/New-LogEntry/README.md

 **New-LogEntry** by default will write log messages both to the configured log file and the host console making eliminating the need to *follow* log files during debug of production code.

-Starting with version **2.0.0** of the function all log messages will be prepended with an of the available tags:
+Starting with version **2.0.0** of the function all log messages will be prepended with an of the available tags unless the *-NoTag* parameter is used:

 - **[INFO]** default tag for all log messages
 - **[WARNING]** which will also use *Write-Warning* cmdlet to print a warning on console